folivermm/movie-back-end-main/README.md

 - npm start

-- **IMPORTANT:** Make sure to match the port number from the server in the .env.development file on the frontend.
+- **IMPORTANT:** Make sure port number from server matches the .env.development file on the frontend.

 4. **Frontend Terminal:**
 In the frontend terminal window, run: